Skip to main content

 You may be satisfied that your adult body will be OK even if you continue to use dryer sheets and fabric softeners, but you still might consider making a change if there are kids in your household.
 Children's developing bodies are especially susceptible to the negative effects of chemical exposure.

-We may not have been able to help you with your fashion sense, but at least your brain may emerge from its "fragrance fog"!
+We can't help you with your fashion sense, but ditching the chemical fabric softeners may help your brain emerge from its "fragrance fog"!

 ADVERTISEMENT